UAMTF-627 Soldiers receive integration training

 |0

-This work, UAMTF-627 Soldiers receive integration training [Image 4 of 4], by MAJ Loni Ayers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, UAMTF-627 Soldiers receive integration training, by MAJ Loni Ayers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT